 5. Look to Boomers

-The Baby Boomer generation is reaching retirement age and smart CEOs will find ways to bring them into organizations.
-Some need or want to continue working.
-They can be loyal employees without the requirement for advancement of younger workers.
+The Baby Boomer generation is retiring and smart CEOs will find ways to bring them into organizations.
+Some need or want to continue working and can be loyal employees without the requirement for advancement of younger workers.

 6. Strengthen Corporate Culture to Increase Employee Engagement